fjarholm-art/fjarholm-art/README.md

 > *"In nature, nothing is lost.
 Death becomes the seed of something new."*

 Fjarholm is an independent digital art portfolio inspired by Nordic nature and minimalist design.
-Through architectural sketches, vector illustrations, and pastel artworks, it explores the relationship between nature, structure, and quiet transformation.
+Through architectural sketches, geometric vector illustrations, and pastel artworks, it explores the relationship between nature, geometry, structure, and quiet transformation.

 Rather than pursuing complexity, Fjarholm seeks clarity.
 Every composition is guided by balance, restraint, and the timeless logic found in the natural world.